Sanding and Buffing Polymer Clay: Flat vs Curved Pressure and When to Stop

 A small baked sample tells you more than a confident paragraph ever will.

-When you change clay lines, grits, buffing setup, glaze, or wax, make one small test chip first.
-That is where you find out whether the coating beads, scratches, clouds, or changes the color more than you expected.
+When you change clay lines, grits, buffing setup, or decide a piece may need a coating afterward, make one small test chip first.
+That is where you find out whether the surface prep was enough and whether any later finish step beads, scratches, clouds, or changes the color more than you expected.